StanislavKhurtov/Task-Assistant/README.md

 ## Technologies

+- TypeScript
-- JavaScript
+- React, Redux Toolkit
-- HTML,SCSS
+- SCSS
 - GSAP Animation
-- Webpack
+- Vite

 ## Installation and launch of the project